itsluap/luap-server/resources/[qb]/[jobs]/jim-mechanic/install.md

 	- Remove fixFailure() event as it didn't do anything apparently
 	- Changed the jim-mechanic:server:loadStatus to do a vehicle damage setup event to help fix nil values.
 		- Replace repair.lua, function.lua and functionserver.lua
-	- Installation instructions changed to fit new updated qb-vehiclefailure
+	- Installation instructions changed to fit new updated indigo-vehiclefailure
 	- Turned odometer into a vehicle debug screen if the debug mode is enabled

 ## Update v2.6: